 Hiking From Fira to Oia In Santorini, Greece

 How could it not?
 The trail mostly follows the rugged part of Santorini’s coast that was left after the devastating 16th century BC.
-It has cliffs, sparkling sapphire blue water, crisp white buildings.
+It has cliffs, sparkling sapphire blue water, and crisp white buildings.
 It’s gorgeous.

 The hike is 6.5 miles (10 km) with a little over 1,000’ of elevation gain.
-It’s considered moderate, but if you do it slowly, stopping to take photos and have a bite to eat, it becomes easier.
+It’s considered moderate, but if you do it slowly, stopping to take photos and having a bite to eat, it becomes easier.

 The average time to complete the hike (according to All Trails) is 3 hours and 13 minutes.
 But trust me, you’ll want to stop to take photos and savor sights, so it will take you much longer.